IDP Foundation Announces Launch of New Ongoza Program in Kenya

 Speaking about the need for increased financial support across all school settings, Tim Carson, CEO of Premier Credit said,

-The Ongoza program is just one part of what IDPF hopes will be a global shift that helps the ANS sector to become increasingly recognized and supported by governments as well as private finance, and allows all actors from across the educational landscape to focus on improving educational outcomes and achieving SDG4.
+The Ongoza program is just one part of what IDPF hopes will be a global shift that helps the ANS sector to become increasingly recognized and supported by governments, as well as private finance, allowing all actors from across the educational landscape to focus on improving educational outcomes and achieving SDG4.

 Our Ongoza partners officially launched the program with a roundtable webinar on 29th September – a recording of which you can find here.